Skip to main content

 Making Sense of Branding and Marketing

-• In The 22 Immutable Laws of Marketing, renowned marketing consultants Al Ries and Jack Trout condense their years of marketing experience into 22 laws that have stood the test of time.
-Some critics claim that long-term marketing strategies like these are no longer relevant in today’s fast-moving world.
+• In “The 22 Immutable Laws of Marketing“, renowned marketing consultants Al Ries and Jack Trout condense their years of marketing experience into 22 laws that have stood the test of time.
+Some critics claim that long-term marketing concept like these are no longer effective for today’s target market.
 Well, we at ReadinGraphics believe (after tons of research and real-life learning) that rock-solid foundations are still essential for any business to succeed in the long-term.
 The biggest lesson from this book (in our view) is this: No matter what business you’re in, you must carefully define your category/niche, so you can stand out as the definitive leader in your field…and stay focused on building that leadership position (don’t get distracted!).

 Finding Customers for Your Business

 • In “Traction“, Weinberg provides a robust framework to systematically identify, test and optimize a range of 19 channels to reach your customers.
-The key idea is this: don’t rule out any marketing channel prematurely, nor focus only on the channels you’re familiar with.
+The key idea is this: don’t rule out any marketing sales channel prematurely, nor focus only on the flashy channels you’re familiar with.
 Seek to identify the best channel(s) for your business and commit to mastering them.
-Using this framework, you can (a) make the most of your scarce marketing resources, (b) systematically refine and improve the results from your top channels m and (c) never run out of new ways to reach customers.
+Using this framework, you can (a) make the most of your scarce marketing resources, (b) systematically refine and improve the results from your top channels m and (c) never run out of new ways to reach potential customers.

 • In “The Ultimate Sales Machine“, Holmes covers a different set of strategies which you can layer on top of those above.
 Specifically, he explains a marketing strategy you can use to educate your customers.
 We recommend that you combine that with the 19 channels above (instead of the 7 channels in this book) for maximum impact, and use the detailed sales approach covered in this book to identify, reach and secure your dream clients that’d make the greatest impact on your business and profits.